clicknium/clicknium-docs/doc/developtools/recorder/locatormanagement.md

 ## Store Management

-For store operations, we support create, rename, add folder and remove the reference of current project.
+Clicknium supports the following store operations: create, rename, add folder and remove the reference of the current project.

 ### Create
-Create a new store with new name.
-Then select the store, the locators will be added to the selected store.
+Create a new store with a new name.
+Select the store, and the locators will be added to the selected store.
-- press button `Create Store`
+- Click the button `Create Store`
-- input store name
+- Input the store name
-- save by pressing `Enter` or `Tab`
+- Save by pressing `Enter` or `Tab`
 ![create store](../../img/recorder_store_create.png)

 ### New Folder
-Create a new folder under selected store.
-Then select the folder, the locators will be to into the selected folder.
+Create a new folder under the selected store.
+Select the folder, the locators will be added into the selected folder.
-- press button `New Folder`
+- Click the button `New Folder`
-- input folder name
+- Input a folder name
-- save by pressing `Enter` or `Tab`
+- Save by pressing `Enter` or `Tab`
 ![new folder](../../img/recorder_folder_new.png)

 ### Rename
-Rename the selected store with new name.
+Rename the selected store.
-- press button `Rename` or press `F2`
+- Click the button `Rename` or press `F2`
-- input new store name
+- Input a new store name
-- save by pressing `Enter` or `Tab`
+- Save by pressing `Enter` or `Tab`
 ![rename store](../../img/recorder_store_rename.png)

 ### Remove Reference
-Remove refrence of the selected store.
+Remove the reference of the selected store.
-- press button `Remove Reference`
+- Click the button `Remove Reference`
-- press button `Yes`
+- Click the button `Yes`
 ![remove reference](../../img/recorder_remove_reference.png)

 ## Folder Management

-For folder operations, we support rename, new folder and delete.
+We support the three types of folder operations: rename, new folder and delete.

 ### New Folder
 Create a new folder under selected folder.
-- press button `New Folder`
+- Click the button `New Folder`
-- input folder name
+- Input folder name
-- save by pressing `Enter` or `Tab`
+- Save by pressing `Enter` or `Tab`
 ![new folder](../../img/recorder_folder_new_folder.png)

 ### Rename
 Rename the selected folder with new name.
-- press button `Rename` or press `F2`
+- Click the button `Rename` or press `F2`
-- input new store name
+- Input new store name
-- save by pressing `Enter` or `Tab`
+- Save by pressing `Enter` or `Tab`
 ![rename folder](../../img/recorder_folder_rename.png)

 ### Delete
 Delete the selected folder.
-- press button `Delete`
+- Click the button `Delete`
-- press button `Yes`
+- Click the button `Yes`
 ![delete folder](../../img/recorder_folder_delete.png)

 ## Locator Management